How to buy an apartment in Montenegro

 How the transaction goes at the notary:

 2. On the day of the transaction, at the appointed time, the buyer and seller sign a contract of sale, which is notarized.
-Each party receives one copy of the contract, the third remains with the notary.
+Each party receives one copy of the contract.
+The third remains with the notary.

 4. After receiving the money, the seller writes a receipt with a notary, after which the third copy of the contract is sent to the Cadastre.